hackingScienceBridgeAcademy/bridge-academy/docs/marble_maze_project.md

 add this code to the start of the section.

 The next thing is to add code that will draw the walls, the holes and the goal blocks.
-In order to do this, you simply have to add the following lines of code:
+There's already some code that will do this for you, all you need to do is to add the following lines of code to the section:

 ```python
 game.drawWalls()
 game.drawHoles()
 game.drawGoals()
 ```

+These functions will draw all the walls, the holes and the goals on the screen.

 The final thing is to draw the ball.
 To do this you use the function: